B-Donell/New-sales-page-bagua/STATE.md

 - The landing page is rendered by `src/App.tsx`.
 - Two key images are imported from `/images/` and displayed in the Hero and Course sections.
+- Both call-to-action buttons now redirect to the sales link.
 - The project uses React 18 JSX runtime (`react-jsx`).
 - Tailwind CSS is used for styling.
 - No test suite is currently configured (`yarn test` script missing).